MUST ALL DEBT REVIEW CLIENTS GO TO COURT?

 Once the matter has been placed within the courts schedule and a date has set, the legal team will notify all parties of the court date.

 The process with regards to granting a court order for a debt review case varies according to the jurisdiction of the court it has been sent to.
-Certain courts require the actual debt review client to be present at the court at the time of the court order, however in the vast majority of cases, the Magistrate’s Courts would rather allow the matter to be dealt with by our attorneys in the correct jurisdiction, rather than have to deal with it in court.
+In other words, certain courts require the actual debt review client to be present at the court at the time of the court order.
+However, in the vast majority of cases, the Magistrate’s Courts would rather allow the matter to be dealt with by our attorneys in the correct jurisdiction, rather than have to deal with it in court.